Challenge

 Results

-Initially, the Security Awareness training program was rolled out to the Technology, Human Resources and Finance groups.
-The following month it was expanded to all corporate employees, and finally, to retail stores.
+The Security Awareness training program was initially rolled out to the Technology, Human Resources and Finance groups.
+The following month, it was expanded to all corporate employees and, finally, to retail stores.

-The program was delivered on-time and within budget.
-The organization was able to show auditors and assessors that a consistent and ongoing training program that raised awareness of security best practices was in place and required for all employees and contractors.
+The program was delivered on time and within budget.
+The organization showed auditors and assessors that a consistent and ongoing training program that raised awareness of security best practices was in place and required for all employees and contractors.
 In addition to satisfying auditing requirements, measures were put into place to track employee and contractor attendance, potential threat reports, and the number and type of recorded incidents.

-The G&C and Kalles Group team partnered to build an effective long-term training solution which would help to reduce security risks and threats to the organization going forward.
+The GRC and Kalles Group team partnered to build an effective long-term training solution that would help reduce security risks and threats to the organization going forward.

 As employees share the value of the training they have received, training attendance has increased by more than 50% and fewer courses have been cancelled due to low attendance.